gravitational/gravity/docs/5.x/monitoring.md

 Kapacitor will also trigger an email for each of the events listed above if stmp resource has been configured (see [configuration](/monitoring/#configuration) for details).

-### Custom and default alerts

-Alerts (written in [TICKscript](https://docs.influxdata.com/kapacitor/v1.2/tick)) are automatically detected, loaded and enabled.
-They are read from the Kubernetes ConfigMap named `kapacitor-alerts`.
-To create new alerts, add your alert scripts as new key/values to that ConfigMap and reload any running Kapacitor pods.